 What threats do enterprise manufacturers face?

-Like the attacks that small or medium-sized manufacturing businesses, enterprise-level manufacturers face similar cyber attacks, but on a larger scale.
-Unlike smaller or mid-sized manufacturing companies, enterprise-level manufacturers have to worry about multiple facilities and thousands of employees to protect from attacks.
+Like the attacks that small or medium-sized manufacturing businesses, enterprise-level manufacturers face similar cyberattacks, but on a larger scale.
+Unlike smaller or mid-sized manufacturing companies, enterprise-level manufacturers must worry about multiple facilities and thousands of employees to protect from attacks.